LandonTheCoder/group-guess/README.md

 ## debian/ directory ##
 The `debian/` directory contains the files that configure Debian/Ubuntu packaging (a.k.a. can generate .deb packages).
 The ones that someone would care about are *debian/control* (Notes the dependencies and other package information shown by `apt show`), *debian/changelog* (A changelog, also declares release of new versions, see [deb-changelog(5)](https://manpages.debian.org/bullseye/dpkg-dev/deb-changelog.5.en.html)), and *debian/README.Debian* (which carries notes about the package specific to .deb packaging).

+## rpm-group-guess.spec and PKGBUILD ##
+While not directories, they are important.
+PKGBUILD is the build script for making a native package on Arch systems. rpm-group-guess.spec can be used to build a package for RPM systems (only tested on Fedora).
+The rpm-group-guess.spec file *might* work on other systems, but that is not guaranteed.
+If you have fixes that make it work on other RPM distros, feel free to submit them.

 ## For old versions ##
 The `group_guess.py` file is a library that can be used to create games of Group Guess, which is similar to Family Feud.
 The `example.py` file is an example of how to use subclasses to create games.
 The `gg-gamesave.py` file is code that implements JSON-format gamesave importing.
 The `example.json` file is `example.py` converted into a JSON savefile, with the difference that debugging is disabled on it.
 The `assets` directory contains the icons used in the game.